DianaDancea/project-WISER-2025/quantum_approach.md

 - `x_i = 0` means "don't buy asset i"
 - `n` is the number of available assets

-*Note: In our scenario, we are buying bonds and trying to optimize the cost of buying and selling them
+*Note: In our scenario, we are buying bonds and trying to optimize the cost of buying and selling them.

 #### Step 2: Objective Functions
 We implement three trading strategies: